Alert

 This walk will allow you to see some typical villages of Bozel, following the "Miner Path" which was the miner's itinerary who went up to Tincave's mine which was still open right up to 1960.

-From Tincave, a path goes down to le Villard and Bozel.
+- From Tincave, a path descends to Villard and then returns to Bozel.

 Technical Information